tombresee/Cen10/README.rst

 Social Media
 -------------------------

-* For weekly updates, celebrations and information, follow on Facebook at Frisco Centennial High School and on Twitter [@Cen10Titans](https://twitter.com/cen10titans?lang=en)
+* For weekly updates, celebrations and information, follow on Facebook at Frisco Centennial High School and on Twitter `Cen10Titans <https://twitter.com/cen10titans?lang=en>`_

-External hyperlinks, like `Python <http://www.python.org/>`_

 |